top of page

 - Mixture of mobility focused movements and muscle activation focused movements

-- by the end your heart rate should be elevated, you should feel warm and if you have a garmin you should ALMOST have GPS signal
+- by the end your heart rate should be elevated, you should feel warm and your Garmin should have 75% GPS connection

-eg. Leg swings, calf raises, walking lunges, jump squats, high knees, bum kicks, picking the grapes hamstring stretch
+eg. Leg swings, calf raises, walking lunges, jump squats, high knees, bum kicks, picking the grapes hamstring stretc

 Warm up should not: